-From here most of the group headed to the fresh food market which starts at 6 am and had only be going for about 15 minutes on our arrival.
+From here most of the group headed to the local fresh food market which starts at 6 am and had only been open for 15 minutes before our arrival.
 They always start the market after the Alms Ceremony as a matter of tradition.
-We were warned that there might be not pleasant sights of animals in this market but I didn’t see anything particularly bad.
+We were warned that there might be unpleasant sights of animals in this market but I didn’t see anything particularly bad.

-The rest of the day was spend packing, napping (it was a very early start), eating lunch at the ‘best cafe’ in Laos and reading a book before our 3 pm bus taking us to the Luang Prabang airport.
 At the airport there was really no issues.
 While I was a little thirsty I only had 1,000 Kip left, down from the 1,000,000 kip I started with.
-I missed being a millionaire even if it was only worth around $200 AUD.

-Laos Airlines had me in the first row which is actually the worst seat, you have a bulkhead in front of you so limited leg space and as you enter and exit from the rear of the plane you are the last of the plane.
-The meal for this very short one hour flight was fine, a small pastry product with rice and carrots inside.
+Laos Airlines had me in the first row which is actually the worst seat, you have a bulkhead in front of you so there is limited leg space and as you enter and exit from the rear of the plane you are the last off the plane.
+The meal for this short one hour flight was fine, a small pastry product with rice and carrots inside.

-At Hanoi International Airport it was 36 degrees at 6 pm, and warning that we are now into the hottest part of the trip.
-Just before we got to the bus an intense rain started from nowhere and kept going form this point onwards.
+At the Hanoi International Airport it was 36 degrees at 6 pm, a warning that we are now into the hottest part of this trip.
+Just before we got to the bus an intense rain started out of nowhere and kept going from this point onwards.
 The hotel had a few problems with room assignments, but this didn’t directly impact me.